VassilisDrouzas/Missionaries_Cannibals/README.md

 # Missionaries_Cannibals

-An implementation of Missionaries and Cannibals game in Java with A* algorithm.
+An implementation of Missionaries and Cannibals game in Java with A* algorithm (AI).

 This project was made with collaboration of my fellow students: